At an informal meeting on 11 February, European leaders will discuss ways to rebuild momentum following the setback at Copenhagen.

 Key conclusions from the briefing:

-2. ‘30 Percent and Beyond’ is a briefing from E3G as part of their programme of work on Global Deal.
+1. ‘30 Percent and Beyond’ is a briefing from E3G as part of their programme of work on Global Deal.
 The report, originally released in November 2009, has been updated to reflect the outcome of the Copenhagen Climate Summit.
-The full briefing in English is available to download above.
-The summary is also available in French, German, Spanish and Polish to download above.